• Skip to primary navigation

 Immersion Conference

-ISD Outreach hosts an annual educational interpreter immersion conference at Iowa State University in Ames the third week in June.
-This conference is open to all Iowa educational interpreters, teachers of the deaf, speech language pathologists and audiologists.
+ISD Outreach hosts an annual educational interpreter immersion conference at Iowa State University in Ames in June.
+This conference is open to all Iowa educational interpreters, teachers of the deaf, speech language pathologists, and audiologists.
 This conference offers between 18 and 24 contact hours per year that satisfy Iowa interpreter, audiologist and speech language pathologist continuing education requirements.
 Through the AEA professional learning system, teachers can earn one license renewal credit.
 All conference workshops are also approved for Registry of Interpreter for the Deaf CEUs.
 Registration fee required.

 Bring Professional Development to Your District